Mendu9/datastory/README.md

 ## HTML

-**The HTML file can be found in the docs folder and can also be viewed online [here](https://mendu9.github.io/datastory/docs/dsv.html)**
+**The HTML file can be found in the docs folder under file name dsv.html and can also be viewed online [here](https://mendu9.github.io/datastory/docs/dsv.html)**

 ## What this project covers